 Discover Taos, New Mexico and experience the historic Sagebrush Inn & Suites.
 Easy access to Taos Plaza, Taos Ski Valley and Taos Pueblo.
 First opened in 1931, to cater to guests traveling by carriage along the trade route between New York and Arizona.
 Today, the newly restored Sagebrush Inn & Suites offers 156 rooms and suites filled with authentic Southwest charm and modern comforts and conveniences to accommodate the contemporary traveler.

 Every stay includes our signature deluxe breakfast buffet.
 Free parking.
 We are pet friendly.
 CLICK THE DIRECT LINK TO BOOK DIRECT AND SAVE.
-MENTION PROMO CODE "SELECT" in the special codes corp/promotion field or mention it when you call.
+ENTER PROMO CODE "SELECT" in the special codes corp/promotion field or mention it when you call.

 Stay in authentic historical Taoseños style.
 Built over 200 years ago, and nestled amid a grove of stately old cottonwoods and spruce on 7.5 acres, our hacienda style inn began as an adobe farmhouse.
 Over the centuries it has gathered a rich and colorful history and has grown to become the ideal retreat, just 1.5 miles from historic downtown Taos.
 MENTION SANTA FE SELECTION WHEN YOU CALL.

-(OPEN WITH USUAL HOURS AS OF MARCH 25TH, 2017).
+CLOSED until further notice.
 Check their website for any unexpected closures that may occur (click link below).Taos Pueblo is the northernmost of the nineteen New Mexico Pueblos and a must-see for visitors to Northern New Mexico.
-It is generally open to visitors daily from 8.30am to 4:30pm, except when tribal rituals require closing the Pueblo.
+It is generally open to visitors daily, except when tribal rituals & special circumstances require closing the Pueblo.
 Archaeologists say that ancestors of the Taos Indians lived in this valley long before Columbus discovered America and hundreds of years before Europe emerged from the Dark Ages.
 We welcome visitors, we ask that you respect the pueblo rules and guidelines.
 We recommend you check their website for any unexpected closures before making the journey.